-(3) Paving materials.
-Paving materials for pedestrian pathways shall use visually and texturally different materials than those used for parking spaces and automobile traffic.

-A. Paving materials for pedestrian pathways shall be either:

-i.
-Broom-finished, scored, sandblasted or dyed concrete;

-ii.
-Rough or honed finished stone;

-iii.
-Brick or concrete pavers; or

-iv.
-Other materials that meet the performance standards of the above materials.

-B. Asphalt is permitted for pedestrian pathways that also are designated as multi-use paths by the City of San Antonio.
-The public works department will maintain the designated multi-use path locations.

-(4) Street Connections to River.
-Retain the interesting and unique situations where streets dead-end at the river, creating both visual and physical access to the river for the public.

-(5) Pedestrian Access Along the Riverwalk Pathway Shall Not Be Blocked.

-A. Queuing is prohibited on the Riverwalk pathway.

-B. Hostess stations shall be located away from the Riverwalk pathway so as to not inhibit pedestrian flow on service shall not inhibit the flow of pedestrian traffic.
-See inhibited definition in subsection B. above. (b) Automobile Access and Parking.
-Automobile circulation should be efficient, and conflicts with pedestrians minimized.
-Entry points for automobiles should be clearly defined and connections to auto circulation on adjoining properties are encouraged to facilitate access and reduce traffic on abutting public streets.
+- (3) Paving materials.
+Paving materials for pedestrian pathways shall use visually and texturally different materials than those used for parking spaces and automobile traffic. - A. Paving materials for pedestrian pathways shall be either: - i.
+Broom-finished, scored, sandblasted or dyed concrete; - ii.
+Rough or honed finished stone; - iii.
+Brick or concrete pavers; or - iv.
+Other materials that meet the performance standards of the above materials. - B. Asphalt is permitted for pedestrian pathways that also are designated as multi-use paths by the City of San Antonio.
+The public works department will maintain the designated multi-use path locations. - (4) Street Connections to River.
+Retain the interesting and unique situations where streets dead-end at the river, creating both visual and physical access to the river for the public. - (5) Pedestrian Access Along the Riverwalk Pathway Shall Not Be Blocked. - A. Queuing is prohibited on the Riverwalk pathway. - B. Hostess stations shall be located away from the Riverwalk pathway so as to not inhibit pedestrian flow on stopped at the hostess stand to be standing on the Riverwalk pathway.
+Pedestrian flow shall be considered "inhibited" if a pedestrian walking along the pathway has to swerve, dodge, change direction or come to a complete stop to avoid a patron engaged at the hostess stand.

 Riverwalk pathway.
-That is, the hostess station shall not be located in such a manner to cause a patron who has stopped at the hostess stand to be standing on the Riverwalk pathway.
-Pedestrian flow shall be considered "inhibited" if a pedestrian walking along the pathway has to swerve, dodge, change direction or come to a complete stop to avoid a patron engaged at the hostess stand.
+That is, the hostess station shall not be located in such a manner to cause a patron who has service shall not inhibit the flow of pedestrian traffic.
+See inhibited definition in subsection B. above.

-C. Tables and chairs shall be located a sufficient distance from the Riverwalk pathway so that normal dining long parcels or at nodes.
+C. Tables and chairs shall be located a sufficient distance from the Riverwalk pathway so that normal dining and long parcels or at nodes.